digiscot/digiscot-website/pages/projects/greenhouse-cic.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: The Greenhouse Digital Participation Programme
+project-title: The Greenhouse Digital Participation Programme
-excerpt: IT equipment and digital skills sessions for the community
+project-excerpt: IT equipment and digital skills sessions for the community
-lead: Greenhouse Shop CIC
+project-lead: Greenhouse Shop CIC
 website:
 email:
 twitter-url: